ScribesZone/ModelScript/docs/scripts/aui/index.rst

 =========

 ..  warning::
-    At the time being abstract user interfaces (AUI) are currently to be described only informally using a "paper and pencil" method.
+    **At the time being abstract user interfaces (AUI) are currently** **to be described only informally using a "paper and pencil" method.**
     This page present a candidate language to represent AUI more formally.
     It is **not** to be used in current projects.
 It is shown here just to shown how abstract user interface modeling could be integrated in ModelScript.
+The language is presented as-is without any guarantee that it fit expert needs.

 Examples
 --------